CATEGORY: MORE PORT TOWNSEND

 I designed a unique railing.
 It was made of vertical 1×4’s spaced 3 ½” apart: the width of a 1×4.
 Immediately inside this railing was an identical second railing on slides.
 When it was closed the 1×4’s of the sliding section covered the spaces in the main railing making a visual screen.
 The hot tub was set near it, so that John could close the rail, get undressed in privacy on the lowest level, and when he was in the tub, open the rail so he could enjoy the view while soaking.

-After the deck was finished, the next step was to install two pairs of extra high, one hundred year old windows in the east wall of the apartment with French doors between them.
+After the kitchen and the deck were finished, the next step was to install two pairs of extra high, one hundred year old windows in the east wall of the apartment with French doors between them.
 There was enough room at the east end of the kitchen for a dining space in front of one set of windows.
 The rest of the room was the living space.
 Furnished with John’s unique furniture, it looked like it had been there since the building’s beginning.

 Soon after his apartment was finished, John rented the rest of the third floor to the Abundant Life Seed Company.
 Again I designed the space.
 The seed company had its own east side deck and an exterior stairway.
 The space between the Abundant Life deck and John’s deck was made into a garden with potted plants covered with mounded bark and gravel paths.